4 Costly mistakes to avoid when choosing a commercial photographer

 1. Quality custom photos communicate your message.

 They tell your unique story.
-They have a “look” that telegraphs your brand.
+Their “look” telegraphs your brand.
 Their high quality communicates your standards.
 They tie your marketing pieces together with a unified look and feel.

 Stock photos lack believability.
 They make you look the same as every other competitor who uses stock.
-If you look the same as everyone else, why should anybody buy from you unless you’re the cheapest?
+If you appear pretty much the same as everyone else, why should anybody buy from you unless you’re the cheapest?
 They also undermine trust.
-People can tell that they’re stock.
-They wonder what you’re trying to hide.
-Their real cost skyrockets with every sale you lose by using them.
+People can tell that they’re stock and wonder what you’re trying to hide.
+Their real cost skyrockets with every sale you lose by their use.

 When you invest in a library of royalty-free custom photos, you’ll have powerful, unique images that support your marketing for years.

 2. Pictures are more believable than illustrations or descriptions.

 Would you book a resort that only had written descriptions of what the pool looked like?
 Would you trust a drawing of the beach?
 Seeing is believing and believing leads to buying.